 Viral shedding will be measured by daily self-collected swabs that will be sampled for detectable HSV-2 DNA by PCR assay.
-In addition to this primary efficacy endpoint, this trial will also evaluate several secondary outcome measures, including genital lesion rate change from baseline, the HSV viral load (or copy numbers) from baseline, as well as assess the immunological responses over time from baseline.
+In addition to this primary efficacy endpoint, this trial will also evaluate several secondary outcome measures, including genital lesion rate change from baseline, the HSV viral load (or copy numbers) from baseline, as well as the immunological responses over time from baseline.
 This Phase 1/2 trial is a vital first step to showing proof of concept that our HSV-2 therapeutic DNA vaccine can favorably impact virologic markers of HSV-2 infection.
+In December 2014, we completed enrollment of the Phase 1/2 trial and expect to release topline efficacy data by the middle of 2015.